PowerPoint Presentations—for group instruction or individual review

 Cub Scout Advancement: Delivering Adventure

-This presentation provides new and prospective pack advancement coordinators with the basic knowledge and skills needed to get started, and can serve as a refresher to others.
+This presentation provides new and prospective pack advancement coordinators with the basic knowledge and skills needed to get started and can serve as a refresher to others.
 Participants will learn about the Cub Scouting advancement process, related BSA national policies and procedures, and gain a better understanding of how to improve the quality and rate of advancement.
-The updated Cub Scout program effective June 1, 2015, is also covered.
+The updated Cub Scout program that now admits girls effective March 2018, is also covered.
 The session takes approximately 45 to 60 minutes, depending on the experience of those attending.
 Download PowerPoint Presentation

 Developing Council and District Advancement Committees